 The actuarial reporting axis is the actuarial segment (also referred to as actuarial class) which groups together homogeneous contracts based on a variety of criteria (proportional basis or not, underlying risks typology, geography...).
-At group level there are 392 active reserving segments (still carrying reserves) at 2013 year end.
+At group level, there are almost 400 active reserving segments (still carrying reserves) at 2014 year end.

 The actuarial segmentation is the first step of the reserving exercise.
 Each actuarial segment must bring together data with similar development pattern.
 Furthermore, statistical mass is required in order to apply actuarial methods.
 There are strict Group's rules to create actuarial segments.
 The segmentation is fixed for each calendar year.
-Each Local Actuary has a defined user profile with permission or not to modify segmentation.
-The rights to modify segmentation are defined by the SCOR Global P&C Chief Reserving Actuary and provided to IT department for acting.
-When a subsidiary wants to adapt its segmentation due, for example, to a change of underwriting policy, the new segmentation and its consequences in terms of level of IBNR are proposed during the 1st quarter to the Division P&C Chief Reserving Actuary, which validates it and decides or not its implementation.
+Each Local Actuary has a defined user profile with pre-defined rights allowing to modify segmentation.
+The rights to modify segmentation are defined by the P&C Division Chief Reserving Actuary and provided to IT department for acting.
+When a subsidiary wants to adapt its segmentation due, for example, to a change of underwriting policy, the new segmentation and its consequences in terms of level of IBNR are proposed during the 1st quarter to the P&C Division Chief Reserving Actuary, who validates it and decides or not its implementation.
 Referral to the Group Chief Actuary has been set-up for material segmentation changes.
 The segmentation is then frozen for a given calendar year.
 Exceptions can occur during the year if a large new contract is signed / commuted / transferred / novated.

-The eight reserving classes that we disclose are aggregations of these actuarial segments.
+The eight reserving classes disclosed are aggregations of these actuarial segments.